-On November 10, 2021, the Statutory Accounting Principles (E) Working Group adopted the agenda item, clarifying that residual tranches are required to be reporting on Schedule BA: Other Long-Term Assets beginning December 31, 2022, with early adoption permitted.
-The effective date of this action allows time for reporting entities to implement this change and corresponds with a Blanks (E) Working Group proposal to incorporate separate reporting lines for residuals, based on underlying characteristics, on Schedule BA.
+On November 10, 2021, the Statutory Accounting Principles (E) Working Group adopted agenda item 2021-15, clarifying that residual tranches are required to be reporting on Schedule BA: Other Long-Term Assets beginning December 31, 2022, with early adoption permitted.
+The effective date of this action allowed time for reporting entities to implement this change and to correspond with a Blanks (E) Working Group proposal to incorporate separate reporting lines for residuals, based on underlying characteristics of the structure, on Schedule BA.
 With the adoption of this guidance, the Working Group noted that reporting entities may elect to reclassify residual tranches or interests to Schedule BA in advance of the effective date.
 As of the effective date, residual tranches or interests previously reported on Schedule BA shall be reclassified to the appropriate residual tranche Schedule BA reporting line based on the underlying characteristics of the investment structure.

-Along with the action to specify the Schedule BA reporting for residuals, the Working Group and the Valuation of Securities (E) Task Force provided a joint memorandum to the Blanks (E) Working Group to specifically identify that application of the NAIC 5GI process is an inaccurate application.
+Along with the action to specify the Schedule BA reporting for residuals, the Statutory Accounting Principles (E) Working Group and the Valuation of Securities (E) Task Force provided a joint memorandum to the Blanks (E) Working Group to specifically identify that application of the NAIC 5GI process to residuals is an inaccurate application.
 Residual tranches or interests reported on Schedule D-1 for year-end 2021 shall be reported with an NAIC 6.
-The Working Group also provided the Task Force a referral requesting clarification of the NAIC 5GI process so future misapplications could be mitigated.
+The Task Force also received a referral requesting clarification of the NAIC 5GI process so future misapplications could be mitigated.
 The Task Force considered specific changes to address residuals and adopted those revisions during the 2021 Fall National Meeting.

-With the specific removal of residuals from being classified as a bond, guidance has been incorporated to SSAP No. 21R to specific and accounting and reporting guidance for residuals.
-This guidance has the following key aspects:
+Subsequent to the guidance adopted in agenda item 2021-15, additional revisions were adopted to SSAP No. 48—Joint Ventures, Partnerships and Limited Liability Companies (agenda item 2023-12) and to SSAP No. 30—Unaffiliated Common Stock and SSAP No. 32R—Preferred Stock (agenda item 2023-23) to clarify that all residuals, regardless of legal form of the investment, shall be reported on the dedicated residual reporting lines on Schedule BA.

+The adoption of SSAP No. 21 in accordance with the principles-based bond project, incorporated guidance for non-bond debt securities and residual interests.
+The residual guidance includes the definition, common traits in identifying residuals as well as accounting and reporting guidance.
+Although adopted with a January 1, 2025 effective date consistent with the bond project, reporting entities are permitted to early-adopt the residual guidance in 2024.This SSAP No. 21 residual guidance has the following key aspects:

-Residuals are permitted to be admitted assets if debt securities from the same securitization qualify (or would qualify) as bonds under SSAP No. 26R as an issuer credit obligation or asset-backed security.
-If a debt security held from the same securitization is (or would be) nonadmitted, then any residual interests or first loss positions held do not qualify as admitted assets.
+Residuals are permitted to be admitted assets if debt securities from the same securitization qualify (or would qualify) as admitted assets.
+If a debt security held from the same structure is (or would be) nonadmitted, then any residual interests or first loss positions held from the same structure do not qualify as admitted assets.
+Residuals in the legal form of a SSAP No. 48 investment are not subject to the SSAP No. 48 audit requirements for admittance as they are captured in scope of SSAP No. 21 and not SSAP No. 48.